godotengine/godot-docs/classes/class_control.rst

 - void  **set_theme**  **(** :ref:`Theme<class_theme>` theme  **)**

-Override whole the :ref:`Theme<class_theme>` for this Control and all its children controls.
+Overrides the whole :ref:`Theme<class_theme>` for this node and all its ``Control`` children.

 .. _class_Control_set_tooltip:

 - void  **set_tooltip**  **(** :ref:`String<class_string>` tooltip  **)**

-Set a tooltip, which will appear when the cursor is resting over this control.
+Changes the tooltip text.
+The tooltip appears when the user's mouse cursor stays idle over this control for a few moments.

 .. _class_Control_set_v_grow_direction: